-The MSc in Environmental Management (Energy) builds on the success of our respected and long-running Environmental Management course (600 graduates).
-It utilises new and existing expertise or research strengths in Environmental Impact Assessment, carbon trading, planning and impacts of wind, hydro and nuclear power within Biological and Environmental Science, and expertise in Energy Management and Environmental Economics within the School of Management with which Biological and Environmental Science have an established teaching link.
+Our Masters course in Environmental Management (Energy) builds on the success of our respected and long-running Environmental Management course, which has over 600 graduates.
+The course draws on our existing expertise and research strengths in environmental impact assessment, carbon trading, planning and impacts of wind, hydro and nuclear power, as well as our expertise in energy management and environmental economics.

 Information for international students

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 - IELTS: 6.5 with 5.5 minimum in each skill